Publications

 Understanding Financial Decision-making and the Euler Equation Puzzle (with Susanna Berkouwer)

-Masculinity Norms and Women’s Labor Force Participation (with Christine Exley, Muriel Niederle and Heather Sarsons)
+Measuring Gender Attitudes Toward Men and Women (with Christine Exley, Muriel Niederle and Heather Sarsons)